Mobile is growing. No doubt about it.

 Inspecting the App Store for last month (July ‘15), there were 56,665 new apps released on iOS.
 With 1,485,569 apps available prior, July represented a 3.95% growth of the App Store.
-In comparison, there are roughly 16m websites created every month, and with roughly 1 billion websites, web is growing ~1.6% monthly.
-The App Store is growing 2.4x the rate of web, and that’s not even accounting for Google Play.
-The App Store also has more stringent criteria to release an app, unlike the Wild West of the web, meaning there are more meaningful/valuable mobile apps being created per capita than web.
+In comparison, there are roughly 16m websites created every month, and with approximately 1 billion websites, the web is growing ~1.6% monthly.
+The App Store is growing 2.4x the rate of the internet, and that’s not even accounting for Google Play.
+The App Store also has more stringent criteria to release an app, unlike the Wild West of the web, meaning there are more meaningful/valuable mobile apps being created per capita than the web.

 What does this mean?
 There are three main parties affected: the end users, the app makers, and the app infrastructure.

-For the end user, it’s great!
+For the end user, it’s excellent!
 It means an even greater selection of apps.
 Apps have changed the way we live, from how we communicate to how we eat and exercise.
-This is really the tip of the iceberg, as people around the world are coming online for the first time through mobile, and new developments are being released for the mobile ecosystem, like deep linking (apps can talk to each other!) and deep searching.
-Bigger waves are coming as well; just as the wave of B2B companies followed B2C on web, B2B apps are now emerging to change the way we do business(eg. Docusign, Doximity).
+This is the tip of the iceberg, as people around the world are coming online for the first time through a mobile, and new developments are being released for the mobile ecosystem, like deep linking (apps can talk to each other!) and keep searching.
+Bigger waves are coming as well; just as the wave of B2B companies followed B2C on the web, B2B apps are now emerging to change the way we do business(e.g. Docusign, Doximity).

 For the app makers, it’s mixed.
-On one hand, this means there are more and more apps competing for user attention.
-Even apps that don’t do the same thing still compete for a users’ limited mindshare.
-On the other hand though, the ceiling of mobile is growing.
+On the one hand, this means there are more and more apps competing for user attention.
+Even apps that don’t do the same thing still compete for users’ limited mindshare.
+On the other hand, though, the ceiling of mobile is growing.
 According to KPCB’s internet trends, there were 1.56B smartphone users in 2013.
 In 2014, that increased to 3.79B.
 That’s a whopping 143% increase.
-In addition, people are spending more and more time on their phones.
+Also, people are spending more and more time on their phones.
 So, even though more apps means more competition, the pie is growing bigger so that there are more and more users to engage.